DrRoad/ellisp.github.io/_posts/2017-07-02-family-violence.md

 From my understanding of the method of the deprivation index, there should be equal numbers of people in each decile of deprivation, meaning all the columns in the chart above should all be the same height.
 Clearly they're not.
 I'll file that one down to investigate later.
 I did try constructing my own populations with both "Resident Population" and "Population on Census night", which didn't make any noticeable difference.

-Of more interest, here's a comparison of Massey's deprivation index with some of the census variables.
+Of more interest, here's a comparison of the deprivation index with some of the census variables.
 We see that the more deprived area units also have lower incomes, more smokers, more people of Pacific origin, and less people with partners:

 <img src='/img/0103-boxplots.svg' width='100%'>